lionelmace/roks-virt/README.md

     ![Fedora VM](./images/osv-vm-fedora-running.png)

-1. Click on vm-fedora-stateless → VNC Console.
+1. Click on fedora-stateless → VNC Console.
 Login with credentials as: Username: root Password: password

 ## Access the Virtual Machine via the cli (oc and virtctl)